kaspernj/api_maker/README.md

 gem "api_maker"
 ```

+ApiMaker makes use of CanCanCan to keep track of, what models a given user should have access to.
 Make a file where you define access in `app/models/api_maker_ability.rb` containing something like this:
 ```ruby
 class ApiMakerAbility
   include CanCan::Ability